AtomicBlom/AtomicBlom.github.io/input/posts/logging-to-a-remote-server-in-dynamics-online.md

 Lead: Logging in Dynamics should be easy right?
 ---

-As I mentioned in [a-poor-dynamics-plugin], diagnosing an issue can be challenging in Dynamics CRM Online.
+As I mentioned in [a-poor-dynamics-plugin](/Posts/a-poor-dynamics-plugin), diagnosing an issue can be challenging in Dynamics CRM Online.
 I have not yet had the pleasure of working with an on-premise install of Dynamics.
 To simplify debugging issues in my plugins, I felt it was desirable to log to a centralized log server.